All you need to know about Matcha green tea powder

 The grinding of traditional Matcha Teas is done using stone, preferably Granite.
 A process not to be rushed as that can affect the final outcome.
 Grinding the tea leaves too quickly will result in an inferior product.
 Ceremonial Matcha's are fine ground by hand with the lesser grades being ground by machinery.
 Once the tea has been ground the colour of the higher grades is a very vibrant bright green whereas lower grades have a duller colour.

 Leaf grades.
-Depending on which part of the tea plant the leaves are picked from, the resulting matcha powder will be one of the following grades: ceremonial, premium and ingredient (also known as kitchen grade).
+Depending on which part of the tea plant the leaves are picked from, the resulting powder will be one of the following grades: ceremonial, premium and ingredient (also known as kitchen grade).

-- It is considered that ceremonial grade tea matcha powder can be tasted in Japan only due to its dearness and rarity, only top-three leaves are worthy to be used for matcha tea ceremony for the best experience.
+- It is considered that ceremonial grade tea matcha powder can be tasted in Japan only due to its dearness and rarity, only top-three leaves are worthy to be used for this tea ceremony for the best experience.
 A very vibrant green colour, pure taste with subtle sweet notes.

 - Leaves from the middle of the stem are called premium grade.
 They still have a very fine texture and sweet taste, but at a lower price, which makes it perfect option for everyday consumption.